idfive/Developer-Documentation/docs/back-end/drupal/drupal-services.md

 ## The PHP class file

-The PHP file containing the code for the service resides in the src directory in the main module directory.
+The PHP file containing the code for the service resides in the src/Services directory in the main module directory.
 In the __construct method of the service, the injected service becomes a property of the class:

 ### HTTP PHP example

-MY_MODULE/src/MyCustomClientService.php:
+MY_MODULE/src/Services/MyCustomClientService.php:

 ```php
 class MyCustomClientService